hpcleuven/VscDocumentation/source/software/singularity.rst

 the same implementation and version of the MPI libraries on the host and in the image.
-You also want to install the appropriate drivers for the interconnect, as well as the low-level communicaiton libraries, e.g., ibverbs.
+You also want to install the appropriate drivers for the interconnect, as well as the low-level communication libraries, e.g., ibverbs.

 For this type of scenario, it is probably best to contact :ref:`user support <user support VSC>`.